 Natural Resources Protection Act (NRPA)

 The Natural Resources Protection Act (NRPA) became effective on August 4, 1988.
 The Act applies to the following protected natural resources: coastal wetlands and sand dunes; freshwater wetlands; great ponds; rivers, streams and brooks; fragile mountain areas, and significant wildlife habitat.
 There have been significant changes and additions to the law since its enactment.
-To obtain the current version of the NRPA, visit the DEP website at http://www.maine.gov/dep/land/nrpa/index.html for a link to the law at the Office of Revisor of Statutes’ site.
+To view the current version of the NRPA, visit the DEP website at http://www.maine.gov/dep/land/nrpa/index.html for a link to the law at the Office of Revisor of Statutes’ site.

-Among the changes to the NRPA have been the addition of: a cranberry general permit, a streamlined wetland permitting process; cranberry, agricultural irrigation pond, and offshore wind energy demonstration general permits; and the regulation of significant groundwater wells.
+Among the changes to the NRPA have been the additions of: a streamlined wetland permitting process; cranberry, agricultural irrigation pond, and offshore wind energy demonstration general permits; and the regulation of significant groundwater wells.
 In addition, a permit-by-rule process has been adopted for many routine projects.
 This Issue Profile will briefly discuss these programs, but there are separate Issue Profiles and information pamphlets concerning wetland permitting, irrigation ponds, cranberry bogs and the permit-by-rule program.
 If you think these will apply to you, or if you just are not sure, call the nearest DEP office and ask to speak with a staff person.